ymadoff/ryba/hue/install.coffee.md

         # {name: 'hue-shell'}
       ], next

-## Core
+# ## Core

-Update the "core-site.xml" to allow impersonnation through the "hue" and "hcat" users.
+# Update the "core-site.xml" to allow impersonnation through the "hue" and "hcat"
+# users.

-Todo: We are currently only modifying the "core-site.xml" locally while it should be deployed on all the master and worker nodes.
-This is currently achieved through the configuration picked up by the "ryba/hadoop/core" module.
+# Todo: We are currently only modifying the "core-site.xml" locally while it should
+# be deployed on all the master and worker nodes.
+This is currently achieved through
+# the configuration picked up by the "ryba/hadoop/core" module.

-    module.exports.push name: 'Hue # Core', handler: (ctx, next) ->
+#     module.exports.push name: 'Hue # Core', handler: (ctx, next) ->
-      {hadoop_conf_dir} = ctx.config.ryba
+#       {hadoop_conf_dir} = ctx.config.ryba
-      properties =
+#       properties =
-        'hadoop.proxyuser.hue.hosts': '*'
+#         'hadoop.proxyuser.hue.hosts': '*'
-        'hadoop.proxyuser.hue.groups': '*'
+#         'hadoop.proxyuser.hue.groups': '*'
-        'hadoop.proxyuser.hcat.groups': '*'
+#         'hadoop.proxyuser.hcat.groups': '*'
-        'hadoop.proxyuser.hcat.hosts': '*'
+#         'hadoop.proxyuser.hcat.hosts': '*'
-      ctx.hconfigure
+#       ctx
+#       .hconfigure
-        destination: "#{hadoop_conf_dir}/core-site.xml"
+#         destination: "#{hadoop_conf_dir}/core-site.xml"
-        properties: properties
+#         properties: properties
-        merge: true
+#         merge: true
-      , next
+#       .then next

 ## WebHCat